extraordinaryEmily/Curious-Cat/README.md

 ### Data Persistence
 - **localStorage usage**: Multiple components use localStorage for reconnection - ensure data is cleared appropriately to prevent stale data
-- **localStorage quota**: No error handling for localStorage quota exceeded - add try-catch around localStorage operations

 ### Game Logic Edge Cases
-- **Empty questions array**: If all questions are filtered out (e.g., only 1 player), voting phase might break
+- **Empty questions array**: If all questions are filtered out during voting phase (e.g., only 1 player or all questions belong to the same player), `displayedQuestions` will be empty and voting UI will show "No questions available" - handle this edge case gracefully
 - **Player count**: Minimum player count not enforced - game might break with < 2 players
-- **Round transitions**: Ensure all state is properly reset between rounds - previous round data can leak into new round
+- **Round transitions**: Most states are reset in `new_round` handler, but verify all edge cases are covered
 - **Game end conditions**: Final round and game end logic needs thorough testing - ensure scores are finalized correctly
+- **Voting with single question**: If only one question remains after filtering, player has no choice - consider handling this case differently